janasrikanth/gradle-demo/README.md

 ##### https://spring.io/guides/gs/gradle/ #####
 Gradle: Gradle is a build automation tool for multi-language software development.
 It controls the development process in the tasks of compilation and packaging to testing, deployment, and publishing.
-Supported languages include Java, C/C++, JavaScript
+Supported languages include Java, C/C++, JavaScript.

 # Gradle Tasks:
 test: The test task automatically detects and executes all the unit tests in the test source set., Once the test execution is complete, it also generates a report.
 JUnit and TestNG are the supported APIs.
 The test task provides a Test.